Certified Apprentice Lighting Technician (CALT)

 NOTE: Each technician sitting for the exam must register individually.
 Exam information and training manuals are sent to the individual taking the exam.
 Technicians may create an Account on nalmco.org by clicking “Create Account” at the top of the page.

-- Within ten (10) business days, candidates will receive an email about their testing session.
-This email will include their Username, Password and secure URL to take the exam online.
-Please ensure your program accepts emails from AllianceSafetyCouncil.org.
+Candidates will receive an email about their testing session within 36 business hours.
+This email will include their NALMCO Identifier and secure URL to access the exam online.
+Please ensure your program accepts emails from AllianceSafetyCouncil.org, the third-party exam administrator.
 All exam correspondence is sent electronically.

-- Candidates have six (6) months from the date of online registration to complete the exam.
+- Candidates have 180 days from the date of online registration to complete the exam.

 - Candidates will receive their final score upon completion of the exam.
 To pass, candidates’ score must be 70 percent or higher.

-- If a candidate does not pass, examination retakes are available.
+- If a candidate does not pass, examination retakes are available for $50.
+You may register for a CALT Exam Retake here.

 Review the CALT/CSLT Frequently Asked Questions for detailed information on registration, fees, recertification requirements, computer/technology challenges and contact information for further questions.